eirikeve/panpdf/README.md

 ## Bugs?

-Theres probably a lot of bugs.
-Feel free to open an issue or a pull request if you encounter one.
+There's probably a lot of bugs.
+Feel free to open an issue if you encounter one.
+Pull requests are also very welcome!

 ## Snippets for the example output